-WARNING: In the past decade a great many FAKE Walters have come onto the market.
+WARNING: In the past decade or two a great many FAKE Walters have come onto the market.
 They are junk.
 They are first of all counterfeit and secondly most are weak artistically as copies.
 The glass is very different from the very heavy glass of the originals and the colors are often garish.
 They often have the feel of dense plastic as opposed to glass.
 All of the Walters on my website are GENUINE ORIGINAL pieces from the late 1900s to early 1900s.
 The Walters I have here have been screened by a leading French Walter expert and verified as authentic.
 I have also carefully examined them and they appear in all counts consistent with originals, including the all-important density factor.

 PW2361.
 A. Walter, Nancy, Crab Museum Piece.
 Pate de verre crab sculpture/paperweight.
 A nicely made crab with clear features and a delicious butterscotch color in the base.
 Signature on the side of the base: AWALTER NANCY, stylized with a flourish at the top of the W extending over the rest of Walter, and on the other side of the base Berge, SC, the designer.
-Condition is excellent.
+Condition is excellent/perfect/no issues.
 The piece measures 2 7/8 inches by 2 5/8 inches and the top of the crab is 2 inches.
 Weight is one pound and four ounces. $1400

 PW2377.
 A. Walter, Nancy, Duck Museum Piece.
 Pate de verre duck sculpture.
 Excellent quacker on grassy ground.
 Signature on the side of the base: AWALTER NANCY, stylized with a flourish at the top of the W extending over the A. Condition is excellent.
 The base is 4 11/16 by 2 3/8 inches and the top of the duck is 2 1/4 inches.
 Weight is one pound and thirteen ounces. $1850

 PW2450.
 A. Walter, Nancy Museum Piece.
 Pate de verre Golden Warbler paperweight or statue.
 Words can hardly describe the magnificence of this piece.
 The quality of the glass is exquisite and remarkably heavy.
 When I hold it I feel like I am holding the Maltese Falcon.
 It has It is finely and accurately detailed right down to ruffed chest feathers.
 The wings are elegant.
 A branch holds bright polished berries.
 It is as finely detailed as any Walter I have seen, exemplifying the pinnacle of pate-de-verre art form.
 This piece is in excellent condition with no issues..
 The signature is at the base and reads AWALTER NANCY stylized with a flourish at the top of the W extending over the rest of Walter.
 The base is 1 ½ by 2 ½ inches.
 It is 4 ¼ inches tall.
 Weight is one pound and one ounce.
 A top piece. $2500

 PW2368.
 A. Walter, Nancy Museum Piece Glass Box.
 Pate de verre glass box.
 This is an attractive pate de were box with lid – both of which are in excellent condition with no chips or repairs.
 The sides and the top are decorated with burgundy and green floral or berry motifs.
 The box is composed of translucent honey-colored glass.
 The signature is – AWALTER NANCY stylized with a flourish at the top of the W extending over the rest of WALTER.
-The piece measures two inches tall with the lid on and 2 3/4 inches in diameter; weight is ten ounces.
+Two inches tall with the lid on and 2 3/4 inches in diameter; weight is ten ounces.
 Condition is excellent with no damage or restoration. $2250